cffdrs/website_en/docs/tutorials/hourly_FWI_r.md

 Compare your outputs with our standard outputs in [**PRF2007_standard_hourly_FWI.csv**](https://github.com/nrcan-cfs-fire/cffdrs-ng/blob/main/data/PRF2007_standard_hourly_FWI.csv).

 ### Calculate daily summaries
 Calculate outputs like peak burn time and number of hours of spread potential.
-Details about the daily summaries function can be found at
+Details about the daily summaries function can be found in the
-<a href="../../code/FWI2025_R/#daily-summaries" target="_self">FWI2025 - R#daily-summaries</a>.
+<a href="../../code/FWI2025_R/#daily-summaries" target="_self">code documentation</a>.
 ```r
 report <- generate_daily_summaries(data_fwi)
 ```